awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 1. Find the IP address under **Appliance network**\.

 **Note**
-The appliance renews its IP address lease with your network's DHCP server automatically\.
-If you disconnect the appliance from your network for longer than the lease time\. it might be assigned a different IP address\.
+The developer kit renews its IP address lease with your network's DHCP server automatically\.
+If you disconnect the developer kit from your network for longer than the lease time\. it might be assigned a different IP address\.
 To avoid this, you can configure a static IP address during [the setup process](gettingstarted-setup.md)\.

-To connect to the appliance, use the `ssh` command with your username and the appliance's IP address\.
+To connect to the developer kit, use the `ssh` command with your username and the developer kit's IP address\.

 ```
 $ ssh 10.24.34.0 -l me